Planning a Funeral on a Budget | NAFD Funeral Directory

 Funerals Don't Have to Cost a Fortune

-The average cost of a funeral in the UK is £4,141 according to SunLife's Cost of Dying Report 2024 — a figure that represents a significant financial burden for many families, particularly at a time of emotional distress.
+The average cost of a funeral in the UK is £4,141 according to SunLife's Cost of Dying Report 2026 — a figure that represents a significant financial burden for many families, particularly at a time of emotional distress.
 However, it is entirely possible to arrange a dignified and meaningful funeral for considerably less than this average, and there is financial assistance available for those who need it.

 This guide sets out every practical option for reducing funeral costs, from low-cost funeral services to government help and what you can arrange yourself.
+You can also use our /funeral-cost-calculator/ to get a realistic estimate for your area.

-Direct Cremation: The Most Affordable Mainstream Option
+Direct Cremation: The UK's Most Affordable Funeral Option (From £895)

 The single most effective way to reduce the cost of a funeral is to choose a direct cremation.
 A direct cremation — where the deceased is cremated without a formal service, with ashes returned to the family — typically costs between £895 and £1,500.